wavemaker/docs/learn/howtos-datatable/index.md

         console.log(“The clicked row data with index:”, $data.index , $data);
     };

-row double click
+On row double click

-event will be called when a row in Data Table is double clicked.
+This event will be called when a row in Data Table is double clicked.

 $scope.\[gridname\]Rowdblclick = function($event, $data) {
         //$data has the data of the row which is clicked and the index of the selected row